SiaFoundation/siad/modules/renter/README.md

 The heart of the worker subsystem is the worker pool, implemented in [workerpool.go](./workerpool.go).
 The worker pool contains the set of workers that can be used to communicate with the hosts, one worker per host.
-The function `callWorker` can be used to retreive a specific worker from the pool, and the function `callUpdate` can be used to update the set of workers in the worker pool. `callUpdate` will create new workers for any new contracts, will update workers for any contracts that changed, and will kill workers for any
+The function `callWorker` can be used to retrieve a specific worker from the pool, and the function `callUpdate` can be used to update the set of workers in the worker pool. `callUpdate` will create new workers for any new contracts, will update workers for any contracts that changed, and will kill workers for any